 Step 8: Drain the heater (if you have one)

-If you have a pool heater you will need to locate all the drain plugs and allow all of the water to drain.
-Then replace the plugs or close the valve.
+If you have a pool heater, you must locate all the drain plugs and allow all the water to drain.
+Then, replace the plugs or close the valve.

 Step 9: Blow out the pool lines